google-marketing-solutions/geoflex/docs/python_guides/04_experiment_analysis.md

-# Guide: Analysing an experiment with GeoFleX
+# Analysing an experiment with GeoFleX

 Once your geo-experiment has concluded, the final step is to analyze the collected data to measure the impact of your intervention.
 GeoFleX provides a straightforward analysis workflow that uses the same `ExperimentDesign` object you created for the design and evaluation phases.